Dustin-RS/Dustin-RS/README.md

-## My name is Dastan - aka Dustin-RS
+## Hi there!
+My name is Dastan
+I am a purposeful young developer interested in learning new interesting and complex things with their further development and improvement.
+Currently I am into data science and analysis.
+Check out my repo, maybe you will find smth for yourself.
 ---

 ## Connect with me: